 *What is your organization’s approach to long-term planning?
-If the organization has a Strategic Plan or Business Plan, explain how the organization uses the plan to set goals and measure progress against benchmarks, and how often the plan is re-evaluated.
+If the organization has a Strategic Plan or Business Plan, explain how the organization uses the plan to set goals, measure progress against benchmarks, and how often the plan is re-evaluated.
 Identify specific, long-term organizational goals, provide a clear timeframe for implementation, and describe the role of Board, staff, and other stakeholders in this process.
 (2,500 characters maximum with spaces)

-*If your organization received an FY23-24 General Operating Support II Grant, explain how your organization has addressed the issues and concerns noted in the panel comments.
-Provide an explanation if your organization has struggled to address panelists' concerns due to the on-going COVID-19 pandemic.
-If the organization did not receive a grant in FY23-24, indicate N/A. (2,500 characters maximum with spaces)

 Programming Quality (15 points)